COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 ![Macedonians](http://mrm-random.s3.amazonaws.com/dz/2015-01-27%2016.28.38.jpg)

-#### Meeting with Phillipines Delegation
+#### Meeting with Philippines Delegation
-The Phillipines Delegation arrived with the following specific objectives:
+The Philippines Delegation arrived with the following specific objectives:

 * Enable national and local leaders to acknowledge their accountability to the office they serve as well as to the citizenry that elected them;
 * Enhance civic engagement that will contribute to political, economic, and social development;